California Workers’ Compensation Law Update – December 2022

 Although this bill formally goes into effect on January 1, 2023, in some cases, these penalties can apply retroactively.
 In other words, this harsher penalty can be implemented in cases involving injuries occurring prior to January 1, 2023.

-Before the enactment of this bill, California law provided for a penalty to be paid by employers for wrongful denials of workers’ compensation claims in an amount of up to 25% more than the amount unreasonably denied, or $10,000 (whichever was less).
+Before the enactment of this bill, California law provided for a penalty to be paid by employers for wrongful denials of workers’ compensation claims in an amount of up to 25% of the amount that was unreasonably denied, or $10,000 (whichever was less).
 However, SB 1127 requires employers to pay a penalty of five times the amount in unreasonably denied benefits, although this amount is not to exceed $50,000.
-This change to wrongful denial penalties to be paid by employers is applicable to specific injury claims made by a first responder or member of law enforcement.
+This change to wrongful denial penalties to be paid by employers is applicable to specific injury claims made by a first responder or members of law enforcement.

 Assembly Bill 1751 and COVID-19 Illness Presumptions for Work-Related Injuries or Illness